#verifier-design#rl ...

 Observations on responses -

 This is the point where aggregate reward stops being enough and the shape of responses starts to matter.
 The response distribution tells whether an agent is reliably good, occasionally great, or just volatile under the same evaluator.
-This will be more well elaborated soon.

 The near-zero outliers across all three are also useful to keep in view.
 These are likely hard render failures (invalid Mermaid or parser-breaking outputs), which makes them a shared failure mode of the task/verifier pipeline rather than something unique to a single agent.
 The difference is frequency and recovery: Agent 1 still clusters in the high-reward region more consistently, while the more engineered variants pay a variance tax for the added scaffolding.